hafizhme/solid-giggle/README.md

 ## Lexical Analyzer | Tahap 1
 The current version of this program have some restriction :
 - Each lexic should be separated by space

+## Simple Parser | Tahap 2
+Done!!
+Checking validity by size of stack